PatrickVieira1/docker-k8s-cicd-course/README.md

-# Course from Udemy about Docker, Kubernetes and CI/CD.
+# Course about Docker, Kubernetes and CI/CD.

 ## Description and use-case